surniaulula/wpsso-um/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Refactored several methods to offer selective local caching (on by default).
 	* Moved the update manager config from the transient cache to the options table for a small performance improvement.
 * **Bugfixes**
 	* Fixed the update manager config refresh after updating the WPSSO Core plugin or its add-ons.